St John Ambulance: Organisation

 The legal status of each organisation varies by country, province, state, county, territory and municipality.
 In both England and Wales the resident St John Ambulance organisations are simultaneously but separately registered as charities and companies, whereas St John Ambulance South Africa (for example) is a distinct entity registered as a "public benefit organisation".

 The presence of St John Ambulance is different among countries:

 St John Ambulance were traditionally organised with military-style ranks.
 Some associations have replaced these with civilian titles (e.g. Unit Manager, Superintendent).

-Johanniter International

-In the aftermath of World War II, British soldiers established Saint John brigades in Germany.
-In cooperation with the Johanniter Orden (the Protestant German Order of Saint John), the Johanniter-Unfall-Hilfe was founded in 1952.
-In recent years, more national Saint John societies, not directly linked to the British St John Ambulance, have been founded in Europe, notably in Austria, Denmark, Sweden and Poland.

-At the international meeting of the governing bodies of the Orders of Saint John in the course of celebrations to mark the Order's 90th anniversary in 1999, the idea to cooperate more intensively within Europe was born.
-As a result, Johanniter International (JOIN) today links sixteen national Saint John organisations all over Europe.

 Relationship with the Order

-The Order of Saint John, formally the Most Venerable Order of the Hospital of Saint John of Jerusalem is an international order of chivalry which is headquartered in the United Kingdom.
+The Order of St John, formally the Most Venerable Order of the Hospital of Saint John of Jerusalem, is an international order of chivalry which is headquartered in the United Kingdom.
 The Order founded the St John Ambulance associations and oversees their work.
 They also own the rights to the St John name and brand, including the Maltese Cross logo.
-The Order also oversee the St John Eye Hospital Group, which is separate to the ambulance associations.
-Most members of St John Ambulance are not themselves members of the Order, and vice versa, so a major presence of the Order does not dictate a major presence of St John Ambulance.
+The Order also oversees the St John Eye Hospital Group, which is separate from the ambulance associations.
+Membership of the Order is by invitation only, to recognise hard work and dedication in the service of the mission of St John.